hpps-lab/HNP_DO_PF/README.md

 If you use this code in your research, please cite the following paper:

-[Authors], "Hybrid nonlinear preconditioning approach for phase-field model with double-obstacle potential", [Journal], [Year].
+S. Sakane, T. Takaki, "Hybrid nonlinear preconditioning approach for phase-field model with double-obstacle potential", Computational Materials Science xxx (2026) 114600 (Accepted).